 I’m Lindsay, Reference Librarian at Merced College.
 I have a can-do spirit and am committed to teaching and student success.

 I’m the daughter of a Mexican immigrant and Arkansas migrant, both cannery workers, and was the first person in my family to attend college.
 I never knew what I wanted to be when I grew up until a sociology professor pointed me to librarianship after he listened to me say that I enjoyed helping fellow students with their writing and working on research papers.

 A college graduation, recession, wedding, graduate degree, and lots of little library jobs later, I started my professional capital “L” librarian job in August 2013 at the Los Baños Campus of Merced College, a full-service center an hour away from the main community college campus in Merced, California.
 In June 2016, I started working as the Instruction & Outreach Librarian at the UC Merced Library.
-I am returning to Merced College in August 2019 as a Reference Librarian at the main campus.
-I will be the primary instruction librarian and am looking forward to re-envisioning and expanding the library’s research education program.
+In August 2019, I returned to Merced College as a Reference Librarian at the main campus where I’m Instruction lead.

 The part I love best about my job as a librarian is connecting with students and easing their anxiety when it comes to transitioning to college research.
 I also enjoy building learning objects, learning more about health information and data, and advocating for information literacy.

 Outside of work, I jog, hang out with my husband and dogs, and Instagram a lot of plants.
 My husband and I are expecting our first child in May 2021.